-There's no doubt the Frogs know how
+There's no doubt the French know how

 to enjoy life.